grafana/metrictank/README.md

   which can trigger elevated request times (in the seconds range) when a GC runs)
 * the input protocol is currently unoptimized and inefficient.
   For one thing we have to split up the data and metadata streams instead of sending all metadata with each point.
+* currently impossible to write back in time.
+E.g. for any series you can't write points that are earlier than previously written points.

 ## interesting design characteristics (feature or limitation.. up to you)